DeveloperStudentClubSmvdu/Hacktober-2023/README.md

 - Celebrate - you've done your first pull request!!

-- ## 4.
-Here is a quick reference guide for GitHub: [GitHub Guide](https://github.com/git-guides)
+## Here is a quick reference guide for GitHub: [GitHub Guide](https://github.com/git-guides)

-- Aim to make more than 4 pull requests.
-- Imagine you've only made 4 pull requests to different projects, but one of those projects isn't part of the Hacktoberfest event.
-- In that case, your pull request won't be counted, leaving you with just 3 valid ones if those projects aren't excluded either.
-- To ensure your success, I recommend making a pull request to your own repo, as long as it has the Hacktoberfest topic.

 ## Hactoberfest Guidlines
--Here’s what you need to know to participate and complete Hacktoberfest:
+Here’s what you need to know to participate and complete Hacktoberfest:

   - Register anytime between September 26 and October 31.

   - Pull requests can be made in any GitHub or GitLab hosted project that’s participating in Hacktoberfest (look for the “hacktoberfest” topic).

   - Project maintainers must accept your pull/merge requests for them to count toward your total.

   - Participants with four pull/merge requests accepted between October 1 and October 31 will receive a unique digital reward.

+  - Aim to make more than 4 pull requests.

+  - Imagine you've only made 4 pull requests to different projects, but one of those projects isn't part of the Hacktoberfest event.

+  - In that case, your pull request won't be counted, leaving you with just 3 valid ones if those projects aren't excluded either.